-KJ4ZFJ Posted April 13, 2021 Share Posted April 13, 2021 Would there be a need to create an rf choke with coiled coax at the connection to the ladder line?
-Link to comment Share on other sites More sharing options...
+Is there a need to create an rf choke with coiled coax near the connection to ladder line?

 KJ4ZFJ